 JDRF Canada Supports Innovative Type 1 Diabetes Research

-“JDRF is committed to improving the lives of the more than 300,000 Canadian children, adolescents, and adults living with T1D,” said Andrew McKee, President and CEO, JDRF Canada.
-“As the global leader in the fight against T1D, JDRF research unites the best and brightest minds from across Canada and supports those programs with the greatest potential of achieving our goals.
-We are proud to be working with Dr. Akude, funding critical research that supports our mission of finding a cure for T1D and its complications.”
+“JDRF is committed to improving the lives of the more than 300,000 Canadian children, adolescents, and adults living with type 1 diabetes,” said Andrew McKee, president and CEO, JDRF Canada.
+“As the global leader in the fight against type 1 diabetes, JDRF research unites the best and brightest minds from across Canada and supports those programs with the greatest potential of achieving our goals.
+We are proud to be working with Dr. Paterson, funding critical research that supports our mission of finding a cure for type 1 diabetes and its complications.”

-Currently, JDRF is funding more than $45 million in research projects across Canada, including $11.4 million through 14 active research grants in Ontario alone.
+Currently, JDRF is funding more than $59 million in research projects across Canada, including $11.4 million through 14 active research grants in Ontario alone.

 JDRF is the leading global organization focused on T1D research.
 Driven by passionate, grassroots volunteers connected to children, adolescents, and adults with this disease, JDRF is now the largest charitable supporter of T1D research.
 The goal of JDRF research is to improve the lives of all people affected by T1D by accelerating progress on the most promising opportunities for curing, better treating, and preventing T1D.
 JDRF collaborates with a wide spectrum of partners who share this goal.

-Since its founding in 1970 (1974 in Canada), JDRF has awarded more than $1.7 billion (US) to diabetes research, including $110 million in 2012.
+Since its founding in 1970 (1974 in Canada), JDRF has awarded more than $1.6 billion (US) to diabetes research.
 Past JDRF efforts have helped to significantly advance the care of people with this disease, and have expanded the critical scientific understanding of T1D.
 JDRF will not rest until T1D is fully conquered.
 For more information, please visit www.jdrf.ca.